zed-alpha/shadow-gadgets/README.md

 # Shadow Gadgets

-A utility library for Android with various tools to help remedy a couple of shortcomings in the native material shadows.
+A utility library for Android with various tools to help remedy shortcomings in the shadow implementations for Views and Composables.

 <br />

 **Visual artifacts**

-Unsightly draw defects are visible on `View`s and `Composable`s with see-through backgrounds.
+Unsightly draw defects in the native shadows are visible on elements with see-through backgrounds.

 <!--suppress HtmlDeprecatedAttribute -->
 <p align="center">